ome/ngff/rfc/x/index.md

 Another potential model described further under "Prior Art" is the "Enhancement Proposal" model like PEP or ZEP.
 Firstly, the "NEP" name is already used in the Napari community, but more importantly the number of levels...
+TODO

 Looking at the W3C community, there was little information on how each of the separate working groups (HTML, XML, etc.) conducted their internal business.